icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 # University of Michigan Airplane Icing Information Course [^1]

+![Figure 1.
+Modes of energy transfer for an unheated airfoil in icing conditions.
+Image from Anon., "Aircraft Ice Protection", the report of a symposium held April 28-30, 1969, by the FAA Flight Standards Service;  Federal Aviation Administration, 800 Independence Ave., S.W., Washington, DC 20590.
+I could not find this on the NTRS or on the FAA site.
+It is available at [DTIC](https://apps.dtic.mil/sti/pdfs/AD0690469.pdf).](images/messinger/Figure1.png)
+> Modes of energy transfer for an unheated airfoil in icing conditions.

 ![A cartoon drawing of an airplane in flight, with pilots visible in the flight deck windows.
 There is snow on the ground below.